theratioproject/simple/doc/Loops.md

 > Note that For and while loops should have their sub statements enclosed in curly brackets only when the supplied argument is enclosed in parenthesis __()__.

 ## The do..while loop.
 This loops executes an action when there's a fulfillment of requirement.
-Like the name, do
+Like the name, `do` a particular action `while` the supplied requirement is satisfied.